 The low price means that investors can acquire a relatively large holding with a comparatively small outlay.
-What’s more, at the time of writing, Ripple had sunk from its April high of $1.84 to $0.78.
-This means that, as the market picks up following regulatory sabre-rattling from China.
-XRP has plenty of room to grow.
+What’s more, at the time of writing, Ripple had sunk from its April 2021 high of $1.84 to $0.78.
+This means that, as the market picks up following the meltdown at the end of last year, XRP has plenty of room to grow.

 In fact, most analysts are predicting a strong year ahead for XRP.
 DigitalCoinPrice, for example, believes that Ripple will recover well over the coming months, climbing to $1.46 by September.
 TradingBeasts also had a similar forecast, with XRP ending 2022 at $1.25.